5 breakfasts to lower cholesterol levels - KSU | The Sentinel Newspaper

 Other tips

-These will be ideal foods to add to your breakfasts and that will contribute to having optimal cholesterol levels in the blood, in addition to helping to reduce it.
+These would be ideal foods to add to your breakfasts and that will contribute to having optimal levels of cholesterol in the blood, in addition to helping to reduce it.

-In most cases the medical treatment indicated for the reduction of cholesterol levels is based on a specific diet and exercise regularly.
+In most cases the medical treatment indicated for the reduction of cholesterol levels is based on a specific diet and the performance of physical exercise regularly.
 When these actions do not work, it is possible that some type of medication is administered.

 Thus, another beneficial food to add to breakfast is avocado, a fashionable fruit that it also helps lower cholesterol.
 Its main virtue is that it contains healthy fats that increase HDL (good) cholesterol levels; In addition to providing vitamin E and phytosterols.

-Finally, it is also advisable to moderately introduce a handful of walnuts, cha ot verde seeds.
-This type of tea is a star product in this regard, since its catechin content helps to slow down the intestinal absorption of bad cholesterol.
+Finally, it is also advisable to moderately introduce a handful of walnuts, chia seeds or green tea.
+This type of tea is a star product in this sense, since its catechin content helps to slow down the intestinal absorption of bad cholesterol.